Everything you need to know about the product and billing.

 How long does it take to get glasses after ordering?

-Most eyeglasses near you are ready within 4–10 business days.
-Timing depends on your prescription, frame choice, and any special coatings or custom lens options.
+Get your eyeglasses in as little as 4–10 business days.
+Delivery time depends on your prescription, frame selection, and any special coatings or custom lens options you choose.

 How do I choose the right lenses and coatings?